Therealchainman/archive-cp/algorithms/prime_factors.md

 # PRIME FACTORS

-Get all the prime factors of a number n in sqrt(n) time
+Get all the prime factors of a number n in sqrt(num) time

 ```py
 def prime_factors(num: int) -> List[int]: